bazbt3/raspberry_pi_setup/docs/10-prerequisites.md

 ## Prerequisites:

+I'm pretty sure a computer running any Linux variant (including Mac OS X) will be capable of running this.
+It is, after all, pretty basic.

 I've needed to install:

 * `RVM` - a Ruby version manager - to get the stuff that Ruby needs working correctly.
-RVM installs on a per-user basis, though there may indeed by system-wide options (see below for an important caveat),
+RVM installs on a per-user basis, though there may indeed by system-wide options (see below for an important caveat.)  'rbenv' is an alternative - one which I and others have had success with where RVM has failed.

 * `Rubygems` - to allow Ruby gems to run,